CameronWilliams101/AI-IMDBReviewClassifier/README.md

 # AI-IMDBReviewClassifier

-(Machine Learning - Labelled Data)
-This program is an introductory exerciser to Machine Learning.
+(Machine Learning - Labelled Data - Naive Bayes Score) This program is an introductory exerciser to Machine Learning.
 In short, the program scrapes IMDB for The Office Episode reviews, or any show/movie can be given.
 Then from this collected DataSet, its determined if it was a good or bad review by checking the rating the user gave (>= 8 stars is good), hence this is labelled data.
 The text/wording used in a review is organized into a category of good or bad based on classification of the review.

 Now that certain words in both classes (good and bad review) have been collected from the labelled data, a Vocabulary (word frequency) then The classification Model (Compute the frequency and its conditional probability from the Vocabulary) can be build.
-Now a simple Machine Learning model has been trained with labelled data, new reviews are tested against the model to classify if they are good or bad reviews.
-The results of the model are outlined and detailed in the text files of the Repo.
+Now the simple Machine Learning model has been trained with labelled data, new reviews are tested against the model to classify if they are good or bad reviews.
+Teir scores are calculated with the Naive Bayes Score.

+Finally, the results of the model are outlined and detailed in the text files of the Repo.
+The quality of the model is measured by recall, precision, accuracy and f-measure.

 ## Notes:
 This assignment was made using jupyter notebooks which can be installed using: